 The Company is focused on the advancement of the Tamarack North Project.
-The Company intends to achieve the following business objectives during 2023.
-As of March 31, 2023 and May 12, 2023, the Company had working capital of \$28.7 million and approximately \$25 million, respectively.
+The Company intends to achieve the following business objectives during 2023 and 2024.
+As of June 30, 2023 and August 14, 2023, the Company had working capital of \$18.6 million and approximately \$15 million, respectively.
+In order to continue work towards achieving these business objectives, the Company will need to raise additional capital and there can be no assurance that the Company will be successful in doing so.